cornell-ece2400/ece2400-docs/docs/ece2400-T01-intro-c.md

 communication, especially one sent in an envelope by mail or messenger", and the semantics also help us understand that putting a letter in an envelope makes sense.
-The statement "Put the elephant in the envelope." would be syntatically correct but would not make much semantic sense.
+The statement "Put the elephant in the envelope." would be syntactically correct but would not make much semantic sense.
 Finally, the _state_ involves the memory of prior statements (i.e., the state of the world) as we read or "execute" these statements.
 To execute a statement, we use the syntax and semantics to understand how that